LLNL/maestrowf/docs/source/quick_start.rst

 Monitoring a Running Study
 ***************************

-Once the conductor is spun up, you will be retuned to the command line prompt.
-There should now be a the ``.tests/lulesh`` within the root of the repository.
+Once the conductor is spun up, you will be returned to the command line prompt.
+There should now be a ``.tests/lulesh`` directory within the root of the repository.
 This directory represents the executing study's workspace, or where Maestro will place this study's data, logs, and state.
-For a more in-depth description of the contents of a workspace see the documentation about :doc:`Study Workspaces <./maestro_organization>`.
+For a more in-depth description of the contents of a workspace see the documentation about :doc:`Study Workspaces <./maestro_core>`.

 In order to check the status of a running study, use the ``maestro status`` subcommand.
 The only required parameter to the status command is the path to the running study's workspace.
 In this case, to find the status of the running study (from the root of the repository) is::